hezechen/hezechen.github.io/_pages/about.md

   - /about.html
 ---

+B.S.
+Civil engineering, Zhejiang Univerisity of Technology, 2016 M.S.
+Civil engineering, Univeristy of Virginia, 2019 Ph.D.
+Civil engineering, Univeristy of Virginia, 2023

-> "Everything can be explained by simple but aesthetic principles which are the inner beauty of mother nature."
+> "Everything can be explained by simple but aesthetic principles which are the inner beauty of mother nature.  - Heze's personal thought every time he debugs something"

-PhD Research Topic: Finite volume method in structure engineering

-PhD Dissertation title: Bridging elasticity and structural engineering with the finite volume method
+Heze Chen is an Assistant Professor in the Department of Applied Mathematics.
+He received his BS in Civil Engineering from Zhejiang University of Technology in 2016 and subsequently worked on construction projects.
+In 2017, he joined the Department of Civil & Environmental Engineering at the University of Virginia as a graduate student, where he obtained both his MS and PhD degrees in Civil Engineering.

+Growing up on the east coast of China, Heze now lives in Charlottesville with his wife and a cat named Nunu and a dog named Willump.
+His academic journey has fostered his strong commitment to teaching and learning.

 Reserach interests
 ======